 Mirrors are a necessity for bicycle riders on roads, just as they are for any other vehicle on the roadway.
 They are seldom marketed with a helmet, but often are added on by the consumer after purchase of the helmet.
 Small helmet-mounted mirrors were made by hand by Chuck Harris and others since the 1970's, and in the mid-1980's several brands of mass-produced add-on mirrors appeared.
 They are best mounted with hook-and-loop, and in any event must detach easily in a crash to avoid jerking the rider's neck.
 Some riders continue to use glasses-mounted mirrors which were in use before helmets became popular, but these can cause problems in falls if the mirror mount rotates in the direction of the rider's eye.
 In 2004 Bell introduced an extra-cost mirror for their commuter helmets.

 Bicycle Helmet Safety Institute

 For the definitive book on the history of every type of helmet including good coverage of bike helmets and a lot more, see Jim Newman's "Modern Sports Helmets: Their History, Science and Art."
 The author is a respected member of the helmet standards community and a biomechanician who has contributed to the advancement of injury analysis and the biomechanics of head injury.
-Please see Scott Rousseau's excellent review of the book for Motorcycle Consumer News for more info.
+Here is the Amazon page on the book.

 For another scholarly examination of helmet history, see the article on the Snell Memorial Foundation site titled Helmet Development and Standards.
 It was written by Ed Becker, their Executive Director and another long time contributor to helmet standards development.